MicrosoftDocs/visualstudio-docs/docs/profiling/collecting-memory-data-from-dotnet-framework-services-by-using-the-profiler-command-line.md

 ms.workload:
   - "dotnet"
 ---
-# Collect memory data from .NET framework services by using the profiler command line
+# Collect memory data from .NET Framework services by using the profiler command line
 This section describes the procedures and options for collecting memory allocation and object lifetime data for a [!INCLUDE[dnprdnshort](../code-quality/includes/dnprdnshort_md.md)] service using the sampling method from the command line.

 ## Common tasks